teaglu/configure/README.md

 {configuration}, and {environment} variables refer to the entities of the same name in AWS AppConfig.

-If the alarm name is set and non-blank, then a cloudwatch alarm with the given name will be triggered if the configuration fails to apply.
+If the `alarm` local parameter is set, then a cloudwatch alarm with the given name will be triggered if the configuration fails to apply.
 The name should correspond to a cloudwatch alarm linked to the configuration so that rollback is triggered.
+(Not tested)

 ### smbtrack://{host}/{token}

 This creates a configuration based on SMBTrack managed configurations.
 The {host} variable is the hostname of your SMBTrack installation.
-If the polltime is omitted 300 seconds is used as the default.
+If the polltime is omitted 15 seconds is used as the default.

 ### debug://{path}